GCTC-NTGC/TalentCloud/README.md

     If using Docker Toolbox, instead of `127.0.0.1` use the ip address that appears when you open the Docker Quickstart Terminal.

-3. Check out an appropriate branch of the `GCTC-NTGC/TalentCloud/` repository from github.com.
+4. Check out an appropriate branch of the `GCTC-NTGC/TalentCloud/` repository from github.com.
 (Best branch is currently `dev`)
 	`git clone --single-branch -b dev https://github.com/GCTC-NTGC/TalentCloud.git`

 	If you're using Docker Toolbox, ideally don't, but if you must clone the git repo into somewhere in your C:\\Users folder.
 If you're using Docker for Windows, you can put it anywhere, just make sure that in Docker Settings > Shared Drives, the appropriate drive is available to Docker.

-4. If using Docker for Windows, ensure the Docker for Windows app is running.
+5. If using Docker for Windows, ensure the Docker for Windows app is running.
 Open a Powershell terminal and navigate to the TalentCloud directory.
 Run the rest of the commands in this terminal.

     If using Docker Toolbox, open the Docker Quickstart Terminal.
 Navigate to the TalentCloud directory.
 Run the rest of the commands in this terminal.

-5. Execute gen_certs.bat or run
+6. Execute gen_certs.bat or run
 	`docker run --rm -v $PWD/etc/ssl:/certificates -e "SERVER=talent.local.ca" jacoelho/generate-certificate`

 	If that doesn't work, try manually replacing $PWD with the absolute path to the TalentCloud directory.

     If that doesn't work, you should restart your computer and attempt to run gen_certs.bat again.

-6. In Task Manager > Services, stop any MySQL and Apache services you have running.
+7. In Task Manager > Services, stop any MySQL and Apache services you have running.

-7. in root folder run `docker-compose up --build --force-recreate`
+8. in root folder run `docker-compose up --build --force-recreate`

-8. Copy `.env.example` to `.env`.
+9. Copy `.env.example` to `.env`.
 Configure it with the following steps:
  	- run `docker-compose exec talentcloud sh -c "php artisan key:generate"` to create a random APP_KEY variable.
-	- Get the `GCCOLLAB_CLIENT_SECRET` from another team member and paste it in
 	- If testing, consider setting `FORCE_ADMIN` and/or `DEBUGBAR_ENABLED` to true.

-8. Run the following command so that the database will persist across containers being brought and down:
+10. Run the following command so that the database will persist across containers being brought and down:
 	`docker volume create pgdata`
 	You can run `docker-compose down -v` to erase this data volume.

-8. Run the following commands to manually set up database
+11. Run the following commands to manually set up database
 	```
 	docker-compose exec talentcloud sh -c "php artisan migrate:fresh"
 	docker-compose exec postgres sh -c "psql -U talentcloud -f /manual_db/insert-data.sql"
 	```

-9. For testing, you may want to create fake data with the following command:
+12. For testing, you may want to create fake data with the following command:
 	`docker-compose exec talentcloud sh -c "php artisan db:seed"`

-10. After the first-time set up, you should be able to start up the server simply by running `docker-compose up`, as long as other MySQL and Apache services are stopped.
+13. After the first-time set up, you should be able to start up the server simply by running `docker-compose up`, as long as other MySQL and Apache services are stopped.

 ## OPTIONAL Installing and Running PHPUnit via composer in your docker container: